• Skip to main content

 Are these eggless oatmeal cookies?

 Yes, they are.
 You can make this oatmeal raisin cookie recipe with eggs.
-Simply leave out the milk and beat the egg into the creamed butter-sugar mixture.
+Simply leave out the milk and beat an egg into the creamed butter-sugar mixture.
 You may need to increase the quantity of dry ingredients, as the batter would have a higher liquid content.

 How to store the cookies?